C# 8: Nullable Reference Types

 }

-#Handling constructors for deserialization or framework such as AutoMapper
+#Handling constructors for deserialization or frameworks such as AutoMapper

 If you declare a property as non-nullable, it must be initialized in the constructor.
-Otherwise, the compiler raises a warning to indicates that the property is not initialized and may be null.
+Otherwise, the compiler raises a warning to indicate that the property is not initialized and may be null.

 C#